| It would seem that it is. But Larry Shiner claims that it was invented in the 18th century

 free (sometimes at great personal cost) from the constraints of the world of money and

 commerce; and in contemplating it, the art appreciator experiences a kind of spiritual freedom from the mundane realities of modern life.
+The fact is, of course, that art is very closely tied to money and to market forces.

 It is hard to miss this fact, when you see the prices for which masterpieces sell at auction,